Kingman Reef: Geography

 It is the northernmost of the Northern Line Islands and lies 36 nmi northwest of the next closest island (Palmyra Atoll), and 930 nmi south of Honolulu.

 The reef encloses a lagoon up to 53 fathom deep in its eastern part near the northeastern spit of land.
 The total area within the outer rim of the reef is 20 nmi2.
 There are two small strips (spits) of dry land composed of coral rubble and giant clamshells on the eastern rim with areas of 2 and 1 acre having a coastline of 2 mi, a short spit on the northeast side of the lagoon and a spit twice as long but thinner on its south side.

 The highest point on the reef is less than 5 ft above sea level, which is wet or awash most of the time, making Kingman Reef a maritime hazard.
 It has no natural resources and supports no economic activity.
+In the 1930s, it was used as a stopover along with Palu Palu for flying boats crossing the Pacific for commercial airline routes.

 Political status

 Kingman Reef has the status of an unincorporated territory of the United States, administered from Washington, D.C., by the U.S. Department of Interior.
 The atoll is closed to the public.
 For statistical purposes, Kingman Reef is grouped as part of the United States Minor Outlying Islands.
 In January 2009, Kingman Reef was designated a marine national monument.

-The pre-20th century names Danger Reef, Caldew Reef, Maria Shoal and Crane Shoal refer to this atoll, which at the time was entirely submerged at high tide.
+The pre-20th century names Danger Rock, Caldew Reef, Maria Shoal, and Crane Shoal refer to this atoll, which was entirely submerged at high tide.
 Thomas Hale Streets described its state in the 1870s, when it had: